sst/sst/www/docs/advanced/permission-boundary.md

 ---
 title: Permission Boundary 🟢
-description: "Setting permission boundary for IAM users and roles in your SST app"
+description: "Learn how to set a permission boundary for the IAM users and roles in your Serverless Stack (SST) app."
 ---

-import TabItem from "@theme/TabItem";
-import MultiLanguageCode from "@site/src/components/MultiLanguageCode";

-Permission Boundary is a way to define the maximum permissions a user or role can have.
-It limits the user or role's permissions but does not provide permissions on its own.
+A Permission Boundary is a way to define the maximum scope of permissions a user or role can have.
+It limits the user or role's permissions but does not specify the actual permissions.

 ## Setting the permission boundary

-To set permission boundary on all IAM users and roles created in your Stack instances.
+To set a permission boundary on all IAM users and roles created in your [`Stack`](../constructs/Stack.md) instances, you can do the following.

 ```js title="stacks/MyStack.js"
 import * as iam from '@aws-cdk/aws-iam';